 As for my aspirations, I want to become the best big man on the planet.
 I want to become one of the top independent wrestlers on the planet.
 I want to get out of the country and start becoming an independent household name.
 Right now, I have only been wrestling for a year and a half.
 I’ve made a pretty good name for myself in the Northeast and I’m starting to branch out a little bit, but I need to start taking over the country, and other countries as well if that makes any sense.
 That is going to happen by getting opportunities, capitalizing on those opportunities, and showing everyone what I actually am as a wrestler.

 Self-promotion is crucial for success.
 What would you say it takes for any talent to elevate their stock?
 What helps increase a following for anyone looking to be seen?

-Anyone that follows you on social media can see you have a fairly longstanding friendship with “All Good” Anthony Greene.
+Anyone that follows you on social media can see Josh Briggs has a fairly longstanding friendship with “All Good” Anthony Greene.
 To what do you attribute that friendship and relationship with one another.

-Do you have anything to share, promote or make fans aware of as it pertains to wrestling?
+Does Josh Briggs have anything to share, promote, or make fans aware of as it pertains to wrestling?
 How can fans connect with you if they so wanted to?

 Josh Briggs: If you want to, follow me on Instagram and Twitter @TheJoshBriggs and you can friend request me on Facebook and see all my updates through that.
 If you want to buy a shirt you can do that.
 You can tell me how much I suck or how awesome I am, and ask me if I don’t like you, which I don’t.
 That’s Facebook, just search Josh Briggs, I’m the ugly guy with the really good picture from Harry Aaron.
 That’s pretty much it.
 As for me being on a show, come to see me, I’m not a horrible wrestler and I think you might like me.